Azure-Samples/cognitive-services-quickstart-code/java/ComputerVision/REST/java-hand-text.md

     ```

 1. Replace the `Main` public class with the following code.
-1. Replace the values of `subscriptionKey` and `endpoint` with your Computer Vision subscription key and endpoint.
+1. Replace the values of `key` and `endpoint` with your Computer Vision key and endpoint.
 1. Optionally, replace the value of `imageToAnalyze` with the URL of a different image from which you want to extract text.
 1. Save, then build the Java project.
 1. If you're using an IDE, run `Main`.
 Otherwise, open a command prompt window and then use the `java` command to run the compiled class.
 For example, `java Main`.